vault-courier/vault-courier/README.md

 ## Security

 This library is currently under-development.
 Please try it out and give us feedback!
 Please do not use it in production.
-If you believe you have identified a vulnerability in VaultCourier, please responsibly disclose by contacting us at contact@beamsplitter.co.
+If you believe you have identified a vulnerability in VaultCourier or any of its related repositories please do not post this in a public forum, do not create a GitHub Issue.
+Instead please responsibly disclose by contacting us at contact@beamsplitter.co.

 ## License